 “Colonial goose” had nothing to do with poultry.
 It was a joint of mutton, boned, stuffed and rolled, to be roasted in the same way as a goose.
 It is often held to be a dish of New Zealand origin and is still well-known in that country.
-However according to at least one writer the earliest mentions in NZ are from the 1890s while, in Australia, canned Colonial Goose was among many wares offered for sale by the Metropolitan Meat Preserving Works as early as 1870.
+However the earliest mention of the dish in NZ is in a Rudyard Kipling story from the 1890s while, in Australia, canned Colonial Goose was among many wares offered for sale by the Metropolitan Meat Preserving Works as early as 1870.

 In Britain, roast goose was a dish associated with special occasions.
 It was traditionally eaten at Michaelmas, a Christian feast that occurred in September, harvest season in the northern hemisphere.
 In the antipodean colonies goose was rare and expensive, so local cooks devised an alternative.